Menu

 Literacy

-• Revising Phase Two and Three letter sounds (phonemes) learned so far following the ‘ELS’ phonics programme and practising oral blending of sounds and blending sounds to read.
-We will continue to revise digraphs (two letters that make one sound) and trigraphs (three letters that make one sound).
-Introducing Phase 4 of the ‘ELS’ phonics programme
+• Continue Phase Three letter sounds (phonemes) following the ‘ELS’ phonics programme and practise oral blending of sounds and blending sounds to read

 Mathematics